kevinolega/callcentertrainingtips/_posts/2020-06-05-toxic-mindset.md

 During a writing session, I came across this memory.

-Somewhere around third year high school and first year college, I made a big mistake.
+Somewhere around the third year of high school and first year college, I made a big mistake.

 I picked up a toxic mindset that ruined my ability to keep up in school.

-This was before I understood the term toxic mindset so it never really connected with me until today.
+This was before I understood the term toxic mindset, so it never really connected with me until today.

-On the second trimester of my first year in college, I ran into a problem.
+In the second trimester of my first year in college, I ran into a problem.

 I failed English and Programing.

 As a result, both my parents decided to stop sending me to school.

-I don't remember exactly who I heard this from.
+I don't exactly remember who I heard this from.

 But you probably heard this statement yourself somewhere.